bmwcarit/ramses-logic/doc/sphinx/api.rst

 * :class:`rlogic::DataArray` - contains the animation data (keyframes and time stamps)
 * :class:`rlogic::AnimationNode` - provides an interface to control and holds the current state of animations

+Consider also using :class`rlogic::TimerNode` for easy way to generate and provide timing information to :class:`rlogic::AnimationNode`.

 .. note::

     Before implementing a solution for your animation, make sure you understand the nature of animations.
 Is it a simple easing in/out to/from a value